vimalkvn/linuxforbiologists/source/about/who.rst

 get started quickly.

-The primary focus is in using graphical user interfaces (GUIs) to accomplish tasks, but I have also included methods using the command line interface.
+The primary focus is in using graphical user interfaces (GUIs) to accomplish tasks, but you will also find methods that make use of the command line interface (CLI), in this book.